 - A feeling of pins and needles or a burning sensation along the nerve

 - Localized pain at the site of the compression

 - Numbness or tingling, particularly in the extremities

 In most cases, mild foraminal narrowing is not symptomatic, or it only requires moderate treatment.
 Pain medication, anti-inflammatories, muscle relaxants and hot or cold compresses are all effective treatments that can provide marked pain relief.
 In the event that you continue to experience symptoms that can be linked to foraminal stenosis, your physician may recommend surgery to remove the source of your nerve compression.

-If this is your prognosis, contact Laser Spine Institute for a complimentary review of your MRI or CT scan and to learn whether one of our minimally invasive procedures may be able to help you find relief from neck and back pain.
+If this is your prognosis, contact Laser Spine Institute for your MRI or CT scan review and to learn whether one of our minimally invasive procedures may be able to help you find relief from neck and back pain.